The European regulatory framework on markets in financial instruments (MiFID II/MiFIR) came into force the 3rd of January 2018.

 Médiateur de l'AMF,

 17 place de la Bourse

 75082 PARIS CEDEX 02.

-The form for requesting AMF mediation and the Mediation Charter are available on: http://www.amf-france.org.
+The form for requesting mediation from the AMF and the charter for mediation are available on the website http://www.amf-france.org. »